Facebook Doesn't Understand Itself

 Facebook’s Mark Zuckerberg seemed to acknowledge this in his epic manifesto about the kind of community that he wanted Facebook to build.

 “For the past decade, Facebook has focused on connecting friends and families,” he wrote.
-“With that foundation, our next focus will be developing the social infrastructure for community -- for supporting us, for keeping us safe, for informing us, for civic engagement, and for inclusion of all.”
+“With that foundation, our next focus will be developing the social infrastructure for community—for supporting us, for keeping us safe, for informing us, for civic engagement, and for inclusion of all.”

 To get this “social infrastructure for community” right, Facebook has to acknowledge that it has not merely “connected friends and families."
 It has changed their very nature.